nishihatapalmer/TreeTable/README.md

 Treetable displays a tree of information, with additional columns for each item in the tree, in a standard Java Swing `JTable`.

+### Software status
+This software is still in **alpha**.
+It may change unexpectedly at any time.
+The parts that are implemented seem to work OK, but we have no unit tests, and there are still some features unimplemented (e.g. editing cells).

 ## Getting started

 ### The object